jim-easterbrook/python-gphoto2/README.rst

 gp_file_get_data_and_size / CameraFile.get_data_and_size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since python-gphoto2 version 1.2.0 these functions return a ``FileData`` object that supports the `buffer protocol <https://docs.python.org/2/c-api/buffer.html>`_.
+Since python-gphoto2 version 1.2.0 these functions return a ``FileData`` object that supports the `buffer protocol`_.
-The data can be made accessible to Python (2.7 and 3.x) by using a `memoryview <https://docs.python.org/2/library/stdtypes.html#memoryview>`_ object.
+The data can be made accessible to Python (2.7 and 3.x) by using a memoryview_ object.
 This allows the data to be used without copying.
 See the ``copy-data.py`` example for typical usage.